What are Pivot Points?

 Day Trading with Pivot Points

-When calculating pivot points, the point acts as the primary support or resistance level, since the largest price movements occur at such a point.
-The following are the main trading strategies used in calculation:
+When calculating pivot points, the point acts as the primary support or resistance level.
+High volume trading often occurs when price is at or near the pivot point.
+The following are the main trading strategies used with pivot points:

 1. Pivot point bounces

-When you identify a price action moving towards the pivot point, you should treat it as a normal occurrence.
-However, if the price action hesitates and bounces back before reaching the pivot level, you should enter the trade in the direction of the bounce.
-If you are testing the trade above the pivot line, and the price action moves closer to the pivot line and bounces back, you should also enter that trade.
+If the price action hesitates and bounces back before reaching the pivot level, you should enter the trade in the direction of the bounce.
+If you are testing the trade with price above the pivot line, and the price moves close to the pivot line and bounces back to the upside, you should enter a long (buy) trade.

-On the other hand, if you are testing a pivot line from the lower side and the price bounces back, you should short the trade.
+On the other hand, if you are testing a pivot line from the lower side and the price bounces back to the downside after hitting the pivot, you should sell short.
 The stop-loss for the trade is located above the pivot line if the trade is short, and below the pivot line if the trade is long.

 2. Pivot point breakout

-When the price action breaks through the pivot line, the trade should continue in the direction of the breakout.
+When the price action breaks through the pivot line – such as crossing from below it to above it – the trade should continue in the direction of the breakout.
 If the breakout is bearish, the trade should be short, while for a bullish breakout, the trade should be long.
-A good place to implement a stop-loss order would be at the top or bottom that is located below the breakout.
-This will protect the trade from unexpected price movements that may result in losses.
+A good place to implement a stop-loss order is slightly to the other side of the pivot line.
+For example, if buying long based on price crossing above the pivot line, a sell-stop would be placed a bit below the pivot line.

 CFI’s Financial Modeling and Valuation Analyst (FMVA)™ certification program teaches you skills that you can use to evaluate a company’s value on the market!